This site is provided and sponsored by

 are looking at doing a chainsaw windfall run along the length of the Crooked River valley in March of this year.

-The track down to Jacko Flat from Top Crooked Hut
+The track to Top Crooked Hut from Jacko Flat

 The grass clearing surrounding Jacko Flat Hut should still allow helicopter access.